Appu13/Searching_java/README.md

 # Sorting_java
-This is to sort arrays using various techniques using the java programming language
+This is to search arrays using various techniques using the java programming language The techinques present are as follows:
+1) Linear search
+2)Binary Search

+ENJOY!!!!
+:)